vt1213/CodeSandboxProjects/README.md

 These are some of the codesandboxes that I have created.
-I chose the ones where I have multiple iteratiosn all the others ones I have that were not cluded were either ones that I jsut fooled around with or they serve me no purpose
+I chose the ones where I have multiple iteratiosn all the others ones I have that were not cluded were either ones that I just fooled around with or they serve me no purpose